 an eight-month peak of $0.9505 set early in the week.

-to the Swedish crown after the Riksbank cut its key interest
+The Swedish crown took a hammering after the Riksbank cut

-rates by an unexpectedly large 50 basis points to 0.25 percent.
+its key interest rates by an unexpectedly large 50 basis points

 Adding to the drama, governor Stefan Ingves had wanted a